← Back to Writing

 Humility Is Not an Emotion

-Humility is not a feeling.
-It's not meekness in the way we commonly misuse that word.
-Humility is a decision of the will.
-It's the deliberate choice to take the low place.
-To not promote myself.
-To let the work speak, and if it doesn't speak loudly enough, to be at peace with that.
+Humility isn't a feeling, and it isn't meekness in the watered-down way we usually use that word.
+It's a decision of the will: the deliberate choice to take the low place, to not promote myself, to let the work speak and to be at peace if it doesn't speak loudly enough.

-This is harder than it sounds.
-Especially when you lead.
-Especially when you've built something.
-Especially when you know you're good at what you do.
+This is harder than it sounds, especially when you lead, when you've built something, when you know you're good at what you do.

 The first sin ever committed in the universe - if we follow the biblical narrative - wasn't lust or murder or theft.
 It was pride.
 And it wasn't committed by a human.
 It was committed by an angel, a being of extraordinary beauty and power who decided he deserved a higher place than the one he'd been given.